gnosispay/account-kit/README.md

 ## <a name="account-query">Account Query</a>

-Creates a multicall payload that collects all data required to assess if a given GnosisPay account passes integrity requirements.
-Calculates and returns the accrued allowance balance
+This function generates a multicall payload that gathers all the necessary data to evaluate whether a given Gnosis Pay account meets the integrity requirements.
+It then returns an integrity status code along with the accrued Allowance balance.

 ```js
 import { accountQuery } from "@gnosispay/account-kit";